 We used the cost-effectiveness model to estimate the potential total budgetary impact of the recently expanded indication of ustekinumab for prevalent individuals in the US with moderate-to-severe UC.
 In our estimates of potential budget impact, we used the WAC, estimated net price, and \$50,000, \$100,000, and \$150,000 cost-effectiveness threshold prices that were weighted averages of the threshold prices for the biologic-naïve and biologic-experienced populations eligible for ustekinumab.
-Note that we are using the threshold prices from the scenario analysis that modeled TIMs compared to conventional treatment without the option of a second TIM (i.e., patients moved directly to conventional treatment for non-response, loss of response, or discontinuation), with all other assumptions and input parameters the same as for the base case.
 We did not include the other therapies modeled above in this potential budget impact analysis given their established presence on the market for UC.